 Everyone has an accent.
-They shape who we are and where we come from.
+They shape who we are and reflect where we come from.
 They allow strangers to judge us within a split-second of opening our mouth.
-And they make average-looking people slightly more attractive.
+They make average-looking people slightly more attractive.

-The way a voice sounds impacts the music an artist makes.
+The way a voice sounds impacts the music an artist makes, too.
 In the early 00s a group called Silibil ‘n’ Brains fooled the entire music industry and landed a record deal by hiding their Scottish accents underneath a Californian drawl.
-Mike Skinner moved down from Birmingham and made a record that sounded like he grew up in London.
+Jay Electronica hid his southern twang to appeal to New York rap traditionalists.
 And then there’s Iggy Azalea, the rapper who, ever since her come-up, has been dogged with claims that she adopted a foreign accent.

-Iggy Azalea left Australia at the age of sixteen to move to Miami.
-Her parents thought she was going on holiday - but she never came back.
-She’s now 24, is the first female rapper to appear on the XXL Freshman list, and has worn many different faces.
+Iggy Azalea left Australia at the age of 16 to move to Miami.
+Her parents thought she was going on vacation, but she never came back.
+She’s now 24 and coming off a summer where she had two of the biggest hits on radio.
+She was the first female rapper to appear on the XXL Freshman list, and she has worn many different faces.
 Is the accent switch, from Australian to American, really her fault though?
 Or is she simply redefining who she is based on where she resides in the world?

 Noisey: What are the main points of an accent?

 David: Well, there’s two sides to accents.
 There’s the segmental side: the vowels and the consonants.
 And there’s the non-segmental side: the stretches of tone that go over longer pieces of language.
 Essentially, intonation and tone of voice and rhythm are the two things that make a pronuncation system, which is the basis of any accent.

 What are the difficulties of singing with an accent?